joe-crick/querty/README.md

 # <img src='https://raw.githubusercontent.com/joe-crick/querty/master/Querty.png' height='60' alt='Querty Logo' aria-label='querty' /> Querty

-## Querty is currently in _Alpha_
+## Querty is currently in _Beta_

-While Querty's MVP is complete, it is still undergoing initial testing, and development.
+While Querty's MVP is complete, it is still undergoing testing.
+If you're using it, please report any bugs you may find to the GitHub repo.
+Many thanks!
-I wouldn't use it for anything much more than playing around at this point.

 ## Table of contents